pinobatch/numism/docs/gb_emu_testing.md

 Apart from VBA not clearing the H flag, VBA and rew. have no errors on AF states that result from adding or subtracting two valid BCD bytes.
 Incorrect results come from pathological AF states, such as carry with A >= $40.
-Leave them for level 3 or later.
+Leave them for stage 3 or later.

 Like No$gmb, rew. fails `add sp` and `ld hl, sp+`.
 More worrying is the failure on basic interrupt functionality.
 It fails the